open-sauced/maintainer-intro-course/metrics-and-analytics.md

 Remember, goals for your open source project are final.
 They will evolve as the project grows.
 Metrics can inform these changes, providing insights that reveal new opportunities or challenges.
 For instance, if a project sets an initial goal to increase contributor numbers but later finds that engagement or quality is suffering, it might shift focus towards improving onboarding processes or documentation.

 Maintainers should regularly review their goals in the context of the project's current metrics and broader trajectory.
-This adaptability ensures that the project remains aligned with its community's needs and your vision.
+This adaptability ensures the project remains aligned with its community's needs and your vision as a maintainer.

 Choose metrics that align with your project's priorities.
 For example, if community growth is the goal, focus on new contributor rates and engagement levels.
 Below are some examples of metrics you may want to track.